kssim/ap/_posts/2021-05-09-Detection.md

 RNN: Perform sequence modeling on the context of features and output sequence features enhanced by context;

-FC: The fully connected layer takes sequence features as input and outputs classification sequences with unnormalized probabilities (Subsequently, you need to use **softmax** to normalize the classification probabilities);
+FC: The fully connected layer takes sequence features as input and outputs classification sequences with unnormalized probabilities (Subsequently, you need to use **Softmax** to normalize the classification probabilities);

 CTC: Convert classification sequences into output character sequences to realize automatic alignment of inputs and outputs.